-Bruce D. Thatcher is founder of History Speaks Today, a project dedicated to sharing elemental truths learned from accomplishments and failures of those in our past, to help us avoid making the same mistakes again and again.
-He is also author of that project’s first three books – Adamant Aggressors: How to Recognize and Deal with Them and Immigration: How to Avoid its Perils and Make it Work and Rise and Decline: Where We Are and What We Can Do About It.
+Bruce D. Thatcher is founder of History Speaks Today, which shares truths learned from accomplishments and failures of those in our past, to help us avoid making the same mistakes again and again.
+He is also author of HST’s first four books – Adamant Aggressors, Immigration, Rise and Decline and Gun Mania.

 Thatcher has had a passion for history throughout his varied career.
 Check out Bruce Thatcher's bio.
 In each business he conducted, he gathered facts and insights on how past problems and issues had been addressed.
 He truly believes that much can be learned and applied from successes and failures of our past.
 On his web site and in his talks he clarifies what we should learn and adopt from the handling and mishandling of issues within national security, national solidarity, national continuity, social progress, immigration and other crucial areas of stumbling by nations' leaders.

 Early on he recognized a reality confronting many of the world's government leaders, a reality that affects their national securities … even existentially!
 That reality is ‘adamant aggressors’ exist, and some of them are in positions of significant power.
 Adamant Aggressors: How to Recognize and Deal with Them , released in 2011, is a collection of historical cases that demonstrate unassailable do’s and don’ts for dealing with today’s international threats.
 In 2018, these five cases were distilled into separate e-book digests for busy readers.